 What you want to put on your board, like crackers, toasted baguettes, or maybe breadsticks if you are a fan.”
-A lot people like to put their cheeses or meats on something.
-Does not need to be fancy, just something that will compliment what is on the board or some of your favorites.
+A lot of people like to put their cheeses or meats on something.
+It does not need to be fancy, just something that will complement what is on the board or some of your favorites.

 Fruits & Nuts

-I am relatively sure that this is easy, buy seasonal fruits and nuts.
-I like to add a mixture of salted nuts or candied nuts. (pistachios, almonds pecans, walnuts, cashews) As far as the fruits go, grapes are always useful, pomegranates, blueberries, I'mnot a huge fan of figs or dried fruit, but it's trendy for cheese boards.
+This is easy, buy seasonal fruits and nuts.
+I like to add a mixture of salted nuts or candied nuts. (pistachios, almonds, pecans, walnuts, cashews) As far as the fruits go, grapes are always helpful, as are pomegranates, and blueberries, I'm not a huge fan of figs or dried fruit, but it's trendy for cheese boards.
 I like to add fruits and nuts because they are great "space fillers" when you are putting the board together.
 It helps make the board look full and generous!

-The extras are where it is at and will help your cheese board stand out from the rest!
-I like to add things like roasted red peppers and marinated olives fig jam, honey, sun-dried tomato pesto, artichokes, bacon jam.
-The list goes on.
-All the “fun” stuff to add to your “Board along with all those tasty items.
+The extras are where it is and will help your cheese board stand out from the rest!
+I like adding roasted red peppers, marinated olives, fig jam, honey, sun-dried tomato pesto, artichokes, and bacon jam.
+The list goes on—all the “fun” stuff to add to your “Board, along with all those tasty items.

 How to Assemble a Cheese Board

-The BEST and simplest way to assemble a cheese board is to do it in stages!
+The BEST and most straightforward way to assemble a cheese board is to do it in stages!